$PC^2$: Politically Controversial Content Generation via Jailbreaking Attacks on GPT-based Text-to-Image Models: Background and Motivation

 To mitigate the risk of generating Not-Safe-For-Work (NSFW) content, including sexual, violent, and illegal imagery, commercial T2I models implement layered safety filters~\cite{huang2025perception, dong2024jailbreaking, ma2024coljailbreak, zhang2025metaphor, yang2024sneakyprompt}, as shown in Figure~\ref{fig:background}.
 A \textit{pre-filter} operates at the input stage and inspects the input prompt or the text embedding.
 Specifically, this filter employs keyword-based blocklists and semantic-based LLM classifiers to intercept and reject adversarial prompts before they reach the generative engine.
 For instance, keyword-based filtering rejects prompts containing explicitly unsafe terms (e.g., bloody or naked), while semantic-based filtering generalizes beyond exact string matches to identify prohibited intents.
 A \textit{post-filter} functions at the output stage, utilizing image classifiers to inspect the generated pixels for visual violations (e.g., nudity or gore).
 These classifiers are trained to identify low-level visual patterns such as anomalous skin-tone distributions and anatomical contours for sexual content, or distinctive chromatic patterns (e.g., blood splatters) and the rigid geometric silhouettes of weapons for violent imagery.

-Note that among safety filters, we center on the pre-filter as various recent studies~\cite{huang2025perception, yang2024sneakyprompt, zhang2025metaphor} have shown that the overall security relies on the pre-filter, with evidence showing that circumventing these prompt-side filters is often sufficient to successfully jailbreak various T2I models.
-Our experiments on commercial T2I models also confirm that our method can jailbreak these models to generate politically harmful images even without targeting the post-filter.
+\fm{Note that we center our attack design on the pre-filter, following prior studies~\cite{huang2025perception, yang2024sneakyprompt, zhang2025metaphor} which demonstrate that overall T2I security relies primarily on the pre-filter and that circumventing these prompt-side filters is often sufficient to successfully jailbreak T2I models.
+Consistent with this assumption, our experiments on commercial T2I models confirm that \ourtool{} can generate PSCs even when designed to bypass only the pre-filter.
+However, we further demonstrate that existing open-source post-filters also fail to recognize \ourtool{}-generated PSCs, and we attribute this failure to their lack of political context reasoning capability (Section~\ref{sec:post_filter}).}